 Missouri counties and cities have the option to institute a sales tax to pay for infrastructure improvements.
-Jefferson City has a half cent sales tax, which requires a public vote every five years and can be used for a variety of projects including pedestrian and bicycle infrastructure.
-Jefferson City's Parks and Recreation Department also has a separate half-cent sales tax that may be used for greenway development and other park purposes.
+Jefferson City has a half cent sales tax, which requires a public vote every five years, and City's Parks and Recreation Department has a separate half-cent sales tax that may be used for greenway development.